Katarni/Universal-Convertor/README.md

 ## What it can do

-With this convertor you can convert numbers from any to any system.
+With this convertor you can convert numbers from any to any number system.
 You can convert integers, fractions or periodic fractions.
 But remember:
 + There are only uppercase letters.